NGMunia/Dual-Hub-DMVPN/Readme.md

           - Backing up running configs
           - Inventory that Device information collection and Documentation.

-  - IPSLA with object tracking has been configured on R1-LAN to track defualt route to the internet with R1-HUB being the preferred default route.
+  - IPSLA with object tracking has been configured on R1-LAN to track default route to the internet with R1-HUB being the preferred default route.

   - Each branch site has its own Internet connection